bhavik-singhi/Atliq-Hardware-Business-Insights/README.md

 business questions from the ad hoc requests.
 These insights will be used by Executive as top management to improve decision-making.

-## Role:
-My role is to act as a Junior Data Analyst who is responsible for analyzing business data using SQL and presenting actionable insights to help top-level management make informed decisions.

 ## Task:
 - Run SQL queries to answer the 10 ad hoc business requests.